jamesplease/redux-resource/docs/guides/request-labels.md

 # Request Labels

 A label is a name that you give to an individual CRUD operation request.
-Labeling a request is a simple idea, but it's a powerful feature that has several uses in Resourceful Redux.

-### What is a Label

-A label is a word that you associate with a request.
+Resourceful Redux associates the status of the request with the label that you supply, which gives you a straightforward way to access that request's status at a later time.

+Labels are most often used when you're unable to track the status of a request on an individual resource's metadata.

 For instance, if you're creating a book, you might use the label `"create"`.
 In your store slice, each label is found under the `labels` key.
 In the example of create, a slice might look like:

 ```js
 {